Configuring LUNA Settings

 Cue components

-The complete cue system is comprised of the cue mix buses, the cue sends, and the cue outputs.
+The complete cue system comprises the cue mix buses, the cue sends, and the cue outputs.

-Cue Sends – The cue sends adjust the individual channel signals going into the cue mix bus.
-Each input channel and aux return contains individual level, pan,* and mute controls for each active cue mix bus.
+• Cue Sends: The cue sends adjust the individual channel signals going into the cue mix bus.
+Each input channel and aux return contains individual level, pan, * and mute controls for each active cue mix bus.
 All cue sends are pre-fader and pre-mute so they are not affected by adjustments to the main monitor mix.
+Note that if two input channels are stereo-linked, the cue sends on the stereo pair cannot be panned.
+Sends for stereo channels are hard-panned left and right.

 cue-mixing.png